Markets

 -8.6 pp

-With 10.9 million inhabitants, Czechia is the 44th largest economy in the world and the 13th in the European Union.
-It represented 2.4% of the population and generated 1.9% of the EU's GDP.
+With a population of 10.9 million, the Czech Republic ranks as the 44th largest economy in the world and the 13th largest in the European Union.
+It accounted for 2.4% of the EU’s population and generated 1.9% of the EU’s GDP.

-According to Globaldata, in 2024, Czechia was positioned as the 38th largest source market for tourists worldwide, generating 9.6 million trips in 2024, which represents a 0.6% share of total world tourism demand.
+According to Globaldata, in 2024, the Czech Republic ranked as the 38th largest source market for tourists worldwide, generating 9.6 million trips in 2024, representing a 0.6% share of total global tourism demand.

-Around 86.4% of flows are concentrated on the European continent.
-In turn, 65.0% of trips abroad in 2024 were made by tourists from Czechia by land, while 35.0% were by air.
+About 86.4% of tourist flows are concentrated on the European continent.
+Meanwhile, 65.0% of trips abroad in 2024 were made by Czech tourists via land transport, while 35.0% were made by air.

 Perspectives

-The most recent IMF figures indicate that the Czech economy will contract by 0.1% in 2023, as a result of the current unfavorable international climate, the conflict in Ukraine, the Middle East war and rising costs for energy and other raw materials and intermediate goods.
-For 2024 and 2025, growth is expected to be around 1.1% and 2.3%, respectively.
+The latest IMF data indicate that the Czech economy contracted by 0.1% in 2023, as a result of the current unfavorable international economic climate, the conflict in Ukraine, the war in the Middle East, and rising costs for energy, raw materials, and intermediate goods.
+Growth of 1.1% and 2.3% is projected for 2024 and 2025, respectively.

-According to GlobalData, between 2025 and 2028, international departures by tourists from Czechia are expected to grow at a CAGR of 4.2% to reach a total of 11.4 million departures in 2028.
-Spending by Czech tourists abroad is expected to increase at a CAGR of 8.5% over the same period.
+According to GlobalData, between 2025 and 2028, international departures by Czech tourists are expected to grow at a CAGR of 4.2%, reaching a total of 11.4 million departures in 2028.
+Meanwhile, spending by Czech tourists abroad is projected to increase at a CAGR of 8.5% over the same period.

-Travel abroad will increase this year, and Czechs will continue to maintain their appetite for foreign travel.
-The increase in short trips abroad will be due to 3 factors: the increase in air connections operating routes from Czechia, the increase in prices in the country for hotel and accommodation services, which means that trips abroad are cheaper than on home soil, and the change in the priorities of Czech residents in discovering new destinations.
+Travel abroad will increase this year, as Czechs will continue to maintain their appetite for traveling abroad.
+The increase in short trips abroad will be driven by three factors: an increase in airline connections operating routes from the Czech Republic; rising prices for hotel and accommodation services within the country, making travel abroad more economical than domestic travel; and a shift in the priorities of Czech residents toward discovering new destinations.

 Chequia.png